-If you read my Halloween sugar cookie post, you know how much I love this holiday.
+If you read my Halloween sugar cookie post or saw my Halloween cookie cake and Halloween chocolate chip cookies, you know how much I love this holiday.
 I always have to stop myself from putting up our decorations too early.
-On the first day of Fall this year, I posted a poll in my Instagram story asking if it was too soon to decorate.
-The only "yes" vote?
-My husband 😂 so I guess we all know how he feels about that.

 - This is a fun one to make with kids.
 They'll love mixing up the frosting to make the different colors!

-Add the dry ingredients to the wet ingredients and mix it all up until you have a nice, smooth batter.
-Spoon the batter into your cupcake liners (fill them up about halfway), and bake on 350ºF for about 18 minutes.
-Allow the cupcakes to cool COMPLETELY before attempting to frost (otherwise your frosting will turn into a melty mess).
+STEP FIVE: Spoon the batter into your cupcake liners (fill them up almost all the way), and bake on 350ยบF for about 18 minutes.
+Allow the cupcakes to cool COMPLETELY before attempting to frost.

 That's all there is to it!
 Happy Halloween!